 Mining ship for three players: ARGO Mole

 The ARGO Mole is a multi-crew mining ship operated by three crew members with three independent mining turrets.
 With 96 SCU it also has three times the loading capacity of the Prospector.

 Mining platform for four to seven players: Orion

 The Orion mining platform comes into the game later.
 We have summarized all information about it later in this article.

 Mining in Star Citizen: Finding the best Resources

 How and where can I find mineable rocks / resources?

 - With the scan mechanism we find resources on moon surfaces or in asteroid belts.
-On foot (for example in caves) you can identify gem-rich rocks by their visual appearance or with the help of the multitool.
+On foot (for example in caves) or with the ROC you can identify gem-rich rocks by their visual appearance or using the vehicle scan respectively the multitool.
 You can also find deposits for FPS mining on asteroids.